-River2D Morphology (R2DM) is a depth-averaged, two-dimensional hydrodynamicmorphological and gravel transport model developed at the University of British Columbia.
+River2D Morphology (R2DM) is a depth-averaged, two-dimensional hydrodynamic-morphological and gravel transport model developed at the University of British Columbia.
 The model was developed based on the River2D program, and is capable of simulating flow hydraulics and computing sediment transport for uni-size and mixed-size sediment using the Wilcock-Crowe (2003) equation over the duration of a hydrograph.
 R2DM can be used to evaluate the changes in grain-size distributions, including fractions of sand in sediment deposits and on the bed surface.
+The number of size classes is set at 12 and the sediment sizes are preset in the software ranging from 0.125 mm to 256 mm.
 The sediment-transport module has been verified using experimental data, and was successfully applied to the Seymour River in North Vancouver, British Columbia (Smiarowski 2010).
 River2D is available in the most recent version of iRIC (version 2.0).